-Members of the U.S. Armed Forces or U.S. Coast Guard
+Members of the U.S. Armed Forces

 Refer to Naturalization Information for Military Personnel (M-599) for eligibility requirements.
 You can obtain this information on the USCIS Web site at www.uscis.gov/military.
 Call the Military Help Line at 1-877-247-4645 if you are transferred to a new duty station (including a deployment overseas or to a vessel) after you file your Form N-400.